somayehva/LiveVibe/README.md

 - JavaScript (ES6)
 - Docker + Docker Compose

-You can also run LiveVibe in a Docker container.
-To do this, follow the instructions in the Dockerfile and docker-compose.yml files.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.